The author is a guitarist and bassist with over 35 years of experience as a musician.

 I’ve always been somewhat of a minimalist when it comes to effects.
 I like a wah pedal, chorus, and my Ibanez Tube Screamer for color and softer overdrive.
 I’ve always used high-gain amps like the Peavey 5150 (now the 6505) for my main distortion sound.
 I typically ran the chorus through the effects loop and put the wah and overdrive pedal in front of the amp.

-These days, I mostly play at home through, and for a long while I used my old Peavey Bandit.
+These days, I mostly play at home though, and for a long while, I used my old Peavey Bandit.
 It has a button on the footswitch that turns the effects loop on and off.
 I ran a chorus pedal through the loop and leave it on, and then I can activate it using the footswitch for the amp.

 Those are my pedals and my methods.
 You’ll find your own, to suit your own style and sound.
 Remember this guitar thing is a grand, never-ending experiment.
 Good luck on your journey, and don’t forget to have fun!